Stan-BK/img-preload/README.md

 # img-preload
-An scheme for imgs loading scheme while page render.
+An scheme for imgs loading scheme while page rendering.